RAKWireless/udp-packet-forwarder/README.md

 > **NOTE**: This project focuses on RAKwireless products but products from other manufacturers should also work.
 You will have to provide the some information to configure them properly, like concentrator type, interface type, reset GPIO,...

 > **NOTE**: SPI concentrators in MiniPCIe form factor will require a special Hat or adapter to connect them to the SPI interface in the SBC.
 USB concentrators in MiniPCIe form factor will require a USB adapter to connect them to a USB2/3 socket on the SBC.
+Other form factors might also require an adaptor for the target host.

 ### Software